microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes-bullets.md

 First consideration: cost.

 New to Azure?
-Use this link to sign up and get $200 in free credts.
+Use this link to sign up and get $200 in free credits.

 [CLICK] Development-scale workloads generally free